winbench/apps-core/apps.md

 ## Core

+Apps which are listed in the section _Core_, are directly known by the Bench system.
+These apps are automatically activated, if certain app types or features are used in the Bench environment.

 ### Git

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.